respack-dev/wan2respack/docs/source/acknowledgement_en.rst

 Acknowledgement
 ***************

-We would like to thank TOYOTA MORTOR CORPORATION for their helpful comments in developing this tool.
+We would like to thank the TOYOTA MOTOR CORPORATION for their helpful comments in developing this tool.